zulus/extjs-eclipse/README.md

 [![Build Status](https://travis-ci.org/zulus/extjs-eclipse.png)](https://travis-ci.org/zulus/extjs-eclipse)

 # Eclipse ExtJS plugin for JSDT
-This plugin is only prototype at this moment.
+This plugin is in alpha stage at this moment.
 May be unstable. <br /><br />

 Read more on [Project page](http://zulus.github.com/extjs-eclipse) and [Wiki](https://github.com/zulus/extjs-eclipse/wiki)